phreborn/bbyycodes/AnalysisFramework/utils/README.md

 ## Step 3 (For resonant case)

-**ApplySF_Resonant will print out the SFs to be applied in the reweighted histograms**
+**ApplySF_Resonant will print out the SFs to be applied in the histograms.**

-**Go to AnalysisFramework and produce the hostograms again using new json files where SFs are applied to the weights**
+**Go to AnalysisFramework and produce the hostograms again using new json files where SFs are applied to the weights.**

+**Now nominal cuts are applied, adding m_yyjj cut.**

 yy samples, nominal selections = yy.js